 You can create rules to make your device perform an action when certain events occur.
 A rule consists of conditions and actions.
 The conditions can be used to trigger the actions.
-For example, the device can start a recording or send an email when it detects motion, or show an overlay text when it records.
+For example, the device can start a recording or send an email when it detects motion, or show an overlay text while the device is recording.